Artifriends-inc/cordova-getPlatformId/README.md

 ## People

-The original author of frontle-modal is [MushStory](https://github.com/MushStory)
+The original author of cordova-getplatformid is [MushStory](https://github.com/MushStory)